 Apparently these fees have had very negative effects on the local businesses in Kintamani, and many hotels and restaurants are suffering as a result.

 Hopefully the leadership sees how unreasonable these fees are, and gets rid of them soon.

 Best Time To Visit

-The weather in Kintamani is generally nice any time of year.
+The weather in Kintamani is nice any time of year.

-It sits in the mountains at an unusually high elevation compared to the rest of Bali, so the temps are pretty cool (about 10-15 F lower than at sea level).
+It sits in the mountains at an unusually high elevation compared to the rest of Bali, so the temps are quite a bit cooler — up to 10 °C cooler than at sea level.

 If you plan to do hiking, the best months are May to November, when there’s less rain and the mountain visibility is better.

 The rainy season months will still work for hiking too, but you might want to bring a rain jacket just in case.

 How Long To Stay

 You can see the best sights of Kintamani in a couple days, but you’ll probably want to stay longer because of the fresh mountain air and laid back pace of life.